The Neato integration allows you to control your Neato Botvac Connected Robots.

 You have to select all three scopes (

 # Example configuration.yaml entry neato: client_id: YOUR_CLIENT_ID client_secret: YOUR_CLIENT_SECRET

 - Make sure you visit Home Assistant via a the same domain you used as

-Adding Neato Botvac to your Home Assistant instance can be done via the user interface, by taking the following steps:
+Adding Neato Botvac to your Home Assistant instance can be done via the user interface, by using this My button: